markuszoeller/markuszoeller.github.io/posts/2017/10/27/monitoring-prometheus.rst

 The short version of the actions you have to trigger is:

-#. download and uncompress the
+#. download the archive and extract the
    :download:`project source files <monitoring-with-prometheus-source.tar.gz>`

 #. ensure you have installed: |vagr|, |vb| and |ans|